jodurpar/GraphQlTest/README.md

  - mssql
  - fastify

-When debuging run (55 in visual studio) runs at
+When debuging run (f5 in visual studio) runs at
     - Localhost:51240/graphiql
 in docker runs at
     - host.docker.internal:51240/graphiql

+You can pull this image at https://hub.docker.com/repository/docker/jodurpar/dssqlgraphqlapi

 You may change this port to your desired port, changin dockerfile